Quantitative Biosciences and Engineering

 Master of Science in Quantitative Biosciences and Engineering (Thesis Option)

 The thesis-based Master of Science (MS-T) requires a minimum of 30 semester hours of acceptable coursework and thesis research credits.
-Students conducts an in-depth research project with one of the participating faculty members who are currently accepting masters degree students.
-The student must also submit a thesis and pass the Thesis Defense examination before the Thesis Committee.
+Students conduct an in-depth research project with one of the participating faculty members who are currently accepting masters degree students.
+The student must also submit a thesis and pass the thesis defense examination before the thesis committee.

 QBE Core Courses13.0